 The same Director may not occupy more than two committee chair positions simultaneously.

-The Board shall include at least one member of the Association who graduated from Vassar College within six (6) years of that individual’s election.

 Terms for Board positions are listed in Appendix A. Descriptions for Board positions are listed in Appendix B.

 SEC.
 2. MEETINGS.

 The Board shall meet three (3) times annually.
-Additionally, the Board may meet at the call of the President, or at the written request of eight (8) Directors filed with the Associate Vice President for Alumnae/i Engagement and Executive Director of the Association (hereinafter, the “Associate Vice President”) (see Article VI).
-In exceptional circumstances, as determined by the Executive Committee, any such meeting may be conducted electronically.
+Additionally, the Board may meet at the call of the President, or at the written request of eight (8) Directors filed with the Executive Director of the Association (hereinafter, the “Executive Director” (see Article VI).
+In exceptional circumstances, as determined by the Executive Committee, any such meeting may be conducted virtually.

 Notice of each meeting shall be given at least ten (10) days in advance.
 Unless otherwise specified, any and all business may be transacted at any meeting of the Board.